Playing with Proportions:

 - Weighing off samples with weight (lead or copper) on key to confirm UW/DW

 - Testing/adjusting friction points as needed

 By estimating changes and running them through the model, we can get a sense of what will happen and in what proportion compared to other changed or not-changed items.
-The last three items on this list are key to proving what we decide to do or not do and should be included in any full regulation as early in the game as possible.
-It takes a little time but pays off when the 88 executions of the plan for prep and regulating are right on target compared with something going wrong and having to re-execute one or more steps times 88.
+The last three items on this list are key to proving what we have decided to do or not do and should be included in any full regulation as early in the game as possible.
+The sampling takes a little time but pays off when the 88 executions of the plan for prep and regulating are right on target compared with something going wrong and having to re-execute one or more steps times 88.

 Let’s try out the model, now, to see what happens with a change of hammer weight.
 Because leverage in the shank is so much greater than in whippen or key, it has way more influence on balance and playability.
 Let’s start by increasing HW by one gram in the natural sample:HW = 8.9 + 1.0 = 9.9

 DW = ((9.9 • 6.46 + .7) • 1.44 + 14.6) • .53 = 57

 UW = 25